MicrosoftDocs/azure-ai-docs/articles/search/index-add-scoring-profiles.md

 ms.custom:
   - ignite-2023
 ms.topic: how-to
-ms.date: 09/17/2024
+ms.date: 09/23/2024
 ---

 # Add scoring profiles to boost search scores

-In this article, learn how to specify and assign a scoring profile.
-A scoring profile is criteria for boosting a search score based on parameters that you provide.
-For example, you might want matches found in a "tags" field to be more relevant than the same match found in "descriptions".
-Criteria can be a weighted field (such as the "tags" example) or a function.
+In this article, learn how to specify and assign a scoring profile that boosts a search score based on parameters that you provide.
+Scoring profile parameters are either:

++ Weighted fields, where a match is found in a specific string field.
+For example, you might want matches found in a "summary" field to be more relevant than the same match found in a "content" field.

-Scoring profiles are defined in a search index and invoked on nonvector fields in query requests.
-You can create multiple profiles and then modify query logic to choose which one is used.
++ Functions for numeric data, including dates, ranges, and geographic coordinates.
+There's also a Tags function that operates on string fields.
+You can choose this approach over weighted fields if you want to boost a score based on whether a match is found in a tags field (an arbitrary collection of strings).

 > [!NOTE]
 > Unfamiliar with relevance concepts?
 The following [video segment on YouTube](https://www.youtube.com/embed/Y_X6USgvB1g?version=3&start=463&end=970) fast-forwards to how scoring profiles work in Azure AI Search.
 You can also visit [Relevance and scoring in Azure AI Search](index-similarity-and-scoring.md) for more background.
 >

+## Key points about scoring profiles

++ You can use scoring profiles for keyword search, vector search, and hybrid search.
+However, in vector search, scoring profiles apply to nonvector fields in the index.
+Make sure your index has text or numeric fields that can be used in a scoring profile.

++ You can create multiple profiles and then modify query logic to choose which one is used.

++ You can have up to 100 scoring profiles within an index (see [service Limits](search-limits-quotas-capacity.md)), but you can only specify one profile at time in any given query.

 ## Scoring profile definition

 A scoring profile is named object defined in an index schema.
-A scoring profile can be composed of weighted fields, functions, and parameters.
+A scoring profile is composed of weighted fields, functions, and parameters.

 The following definition shows a simple profile named "geo".
 This example boosts results that have the search term in the hotelName field.
 It also uses the `distance` function to favor results that are within 10 kilometers of the current location.
 If someone searches on the term 'inn', and 'inn' happens to be part of the hotel name, documents that include hotels with 'inn' within a 10 KM radius of the current location will appear higher in the search results.